Cork City Fire Brigade: Stations and equipment

-Cork City Fire Brigade currently operates three fire stations; Anglesea Street Station which is staffed by 112 firefighters, Ballyvolane Station which is staffed by 28 firefighters and Ballincollig station which is staffed by 10 firefighters.
+Cork City Fire Brigade operates three fire stations; Anglesea Street Station which is staffed by 112 firefighters (across 4 watches), Ballyvolane Station which is staffed by 28 firefighters (across 4 watches) and Ballincollig station which is used as a training and logistics center.
+As of 2026, funding was approved for a possible new fire station to the southwest of the city - possibly in the Curraheen area.
 Anglesea street and Ballyvolane stations operate in four watches; Blue, Red, Green and Amber.
 Cork City Fire Brigade firefighters work in a shift pattern of 9am to 6pm and 6pm to 9am on weekdays with 24 hours shifts on the weekends.
 The brigade is at the scene of 89% of fires within ten minutes and has the best performance overall in Ireland, with just over 1% of fires taking more than 20 minutes to reach.